36 Principles of Reality

 Tattva # 4 God (Isvara)

-Personal and with definable qualities, it is the God which we can name in any tradition.
+The generic, personal, non-sectarian God of definable qualities.
+This is the God which we can name in any tradition.
 Jnana-shakti is the operative force in this sphere; by this knowledge of the characteristics of reality, the Lord issues forth into an existential and experiential creation, empowering Himself in Tattva #5 to stimulate the world-source (maya, tattva #6) so that She begins to produce differentiation of the lower tattvas, starting with the contractions called the kancukas (tattva #7 and below).

 Tattva #3 Sada-Shiva (Still, and Eternally Shiva, the Benevolent)